-The 2010 and 2011 reports from NPDB did not include any physician peer review actions from other states where the physician was also licensed to practice medicine.
-The Board agrees that these actions are important to know about in order to protect California consumers.
+The 2010 and 2011 reports from NPDB did not include any physician peer review actions from these actions are important to know about in order to protect California consumers.
 However, if the state for which the report was made did not take disciplinary action, it may not be worth the resources it would take for the Board to investigate.
 It is difficult to prosecute a case in another state, and if the other state did not take action, it would be much more difficult to attain the clear and convincing evidence standard.